Product Life Cycle Management – The 4 Stages and How to Manage Them

 The answer is to drive buzz for your new product using the existing one – and to do so long before you kill the latter off.
 Create something new and start generating interest and incentives that organically bring people over.
 That way, you can begin the whole cycle again, but in a better place than you started originally.

-Knowing your product life cycle stages is one thing, but adjusting your product roadmap for them is entirely another.
+Knowing your product lifecycle stages is one thing, but adjusting your product roadmap for the entire product lifecycle is another.
 The good news, though, is that success at every stage hinges on the same challenge: being able to solve problems for your users.

-Regardless of which stage you’re managing, you’re going to need to understand what your customers are asking for, and you’re going to need to understand how those asks are relevant to your product and the Now, Next, and Later of its roadmap.
+Regardless of which stage you’re managing, product companies like you are going to need to understand what your customers are asking for, and you’re going to need to understand how those asks are relevant to your product and the Now, Next, and Later of its roadmap.

 Using a roadmapping tool like ProdPad can allow you to capture that feedback in a way that generates insight.
 We use AI to decipher feedback, which helps our users understand who’s been asking for what, and how it all ladders up to the bigger picture.